ffizer/ffizer/docs/src/template_configuration.md

 The configuration is:

 - optional
-- stored into a yaml file named `.ffizer.yaml` at the root of the template.
+- Saved within a yaml file named `.ffizer.yaml`, located at the root of the template.
-- sections (top level entry) of the yaml are optionals
+- All sections (top level entries) of the yaml file are optional.

 ```yaml
 # Define variables for the project setup